jonaird/change_emitter/README.md

 And the [API documentation](https://pub.dev/documentation/change_emitter/latest/change_emitter/change_emitter-library.html)

-### Built in ChangeEmitters
+## ChangeEmitters
+A `ChangeEmitter` is like a ChangeNotifier from the Flutter framework except that it exposes a stream of change objects which provide details about a change rather than holding onto a list of callbacks.
+This allows you to perform an action based on the specific change in question.
+For example if a `ValueEmitter` stores an `int`, you could cause a listener to react differently based on whether the new value is greater than or less than the old value.

-Comes with ChangeEmitters for basic primitives and a way to compose them.
+This library comes with ChangeEmitters for basic primitives and a way to compose them.

 ValueEmitter:
 ```